Ondo Health Tech Students Protest Poor Facilities, Extortion

-Academic activities were paralysed on Monday at the Ondo State-owned College of Health Technology in Akure when students of the institution protested alleged extortion and the poor state of infrastructure within the institution.
+Academic activities were paralysed yesterday at the Ondo Stateowned College of Health Technology in Akure when students of the institution protested alleged extortion and the poor state of infrastructure within the institution.

 They vowed that no lecture or examination would take place until the management addressed what they described as years of neglect and exploitation at the institution.

-Armed with placards with various inscriptions, the protesting students alleged the deteriorating conditions of classrooms, hostels, and laboratories, as well as the lack of a reliable water supply on campus.
+Armed with placards with various inscriptions, the protesting students condemned the deteriorating conditions of classrooms, hostels, and laboratories, as well as the lack of a reliable water supply on campus.

 Some students accused the school management of imposing “unjustifiable charges” despite the poor state of the facilities.
 They stated that repeated appeals to management had been ignored, leaving them with no choice but to protest and demand change.